or: Homage to Mildred Marsh and Cynthia Blake

 This post, Chapter 9a, looks at the dots as they appeared on the page, and how their colour guides worked.

 Chapter 9b has the technical details of how the dots were created during the production process.

 Plenty has been written about how Roy Lichtenstein made his version of ‘Ben Day dots’ on canvas.
-These two posts show, to the best of my current knowledge, how the original dots were made at their original source: the printed pages of Silver Age comic books.
+These two posts show how the original dots were made for their original source: the printed pages of Silver Age comic books.

 The key stage in comics production: Colour separation

 The 1962 DC comic panel at the head of this page (details below) was the source for Roy Lichtenstein’s painting ‘Hopeless’, and shows that era’s new variety of (so-called) ‘Ben Day dot’.